 The care and protection of young and vulnerable people is paramount.
 Our approach is laid out in the following Safeguarding Policy statement.
-If you would like further information, or have any concerns about safeguarding, please contact the following people:
+If you would like further information, or have any concerns about safeguarding, please contact one of the following people:

 - Rector: Rev. Chris Norburn, 01379 898685